matthewhenry1/thread-batch/README.md

 ## Batch

-This script will output `n` number of rows with a fixed of batches associated, e.g.:
+This script will output `n` number of rows with a fixed number of batches.

 ```import math